MansoorMajeed/archived-esc.sh-hugo/content/blog/2016-05-28-superfast-wordpress-part-2-nginx-fastcgi-microcaching.md

-+++
+---
-author = "Mansoor A"
+author: Mansoor A
-date = 2016-05-28T19:57:40Z
+date: "2016-05-28T19:57:40Z"
-description = ""
+description: ""
-draft = false
+draft: false
-url = "superfast-wordpress-part-2-nginx-fastcgi-microcaching"
+title: 'SuperFast WordPress Part 2 : Setting up FastCGI microcaching + Load tests'
-title = "SuperFast WordPress Part 2 : Setting up FastCGI microcaching + Load tests"
+url: superfast-wordpress-part-2-nginx-fastcgi-microcaching

-+++
+---

 This is the second part of a post series.
 Please read the first one, if you haven't: